Become a Tree Keeper!

 Needs-Based Scholarships: If you are interested in the program, but are financially unable to pay the class fee, please contact Ashley Troth (firstname.lastname@example.org).

 Learn about how to set up a successful tree planting!
-We’ll review tree and root biology, and how to prepare your site and soil for success.
-We’ll also learn about the difference between bare-root, container, and ball & burlap trees, and how to properly plant each.
+We’ll start by learning about different trees, and what you might pick for your site.
+Then we’ll learn about the difference between bare-root, container, and ball & burlap trees, and how to properly plant each.
 We will talk a bit about the ergonomics of digging, and how to dig a hole that works for different sites.
 If all goes well, we’ll even plant a tree!

 Just like many of us, trees need good structure when they are young to grow properly.
 Learn how to perform the initial structural pruning needed during the tree’s early growing years.
 We’ll spend time reviewing how trees grow to understand proper pruning techniques, how to decide which branches to cut and why, and what kinds of tools are needed for the job.
 Then we’ll head outside to practice what we’ve learned!

 Learn and apply your knowledge to help lead tree planting groups!
-This session will teach you how to lead small groups in tree planting.
-We’ll learn how to train other people to plant trees, talk about safety and group management, and prepare you to become an official Tree Keeper!
-This session will include a general review of everything learned in the past three sessions, with a focus on leading small groups.
+We’ll start by learning why tree planting is so essential.
+Then we’ll learn how to train others to plant trees, talk about safety and group management, and prepare you to become an official Tree Keeper!
+This session will include a general review of everything learned in previous sessions, with a focus on leading small groups.